unc-csxl/orientation/frontend/higher_order_functions.md

 # Introduction to Higher Order Functions

-> Written by Ajay Gandecha for the CSXL Web Application and for COMP 423: Foundations of Software Engineering.<br>
+> Written by Ajay Gandecha and edited by Kris Jordan for the CSXL Web Application and for COMP 423: Foundations of Software Engineering.<br>
 > *Last Updated: 12/16/2023*

 ## Preface and Recap